Evavic44/Learn-JavaScript/02-Fundamentals-Part-2/10_introduction_to_objects/README.md

 ## Introduction to Object

+A JavaScript object is a collection of named values

 After arrays, objects are another type of data structure.
 Usually in arrays, we have different values combined into one entity.

 For example, a variable called `ekeArray` can hold basic information about a person called `Eke`.

+### Note

+> It is a common practice to declare objects with the const keyword.

 ```js
 const ekeArray = [